Global Site

 Strategic Supply Chain Partner Exchange Meetings

 NEC holds exchange meetings with its main strategically important supply chain partners each year.
 We require these suppliers to understand and cooperate with the NEC Group’s sustainable procurement activities, centered mainly on human rights, labour, occupational health and safety, the environment and information security.
+Moreover, during the meetings, NEC presents Sustainability Awards to suppliers that have made particularly significant contributions to advancing sustainability initiatives.

 Supplier Education and Awareness Training Activities